VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 Configure global settings for Scala CLI.

-Syntax:
-  scala-cli config key value
-For example, to globally set the interactive mode: scala-cli config interactive true
+You are currently viewing the basic help for the config sub-command.
+You can view the full help by running:
+   [1mscala-cli config --help-full[0m
 For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/misc/config

 ### SHOULD have options